OpenNebula/docs/source/advanced_components/public_cloud/ec2qug.rst

    -  Using **EC2\_ACCESS\_KEY** and **EC2\_SECRET\_KEY** environment variables the same way as the arguments
    -  If none of the above is available, the **ONE\_AUTH** variable will be checked for authentication (with the same used for OpenNebula CLI).

--  **Server location**: The command need to know where the OpenNebula cloud service is running.
-That information needs to be stored within the **EC2\_URL** environment variable (in the form of a http URL, including the port if it is not the standard 80).
+-  **Server location**: The command needs to know where the OpenNebula cloud service is running.
+That information needs to be stored within the **EC2\_URL** environment variable (in the form of an HTTP URL, including the port if it is not the standard 80).

 .. warning:: The ``EC2_URL`` has to use the FQDN of the EC2-Query Server

 Hello Cloud!
 ================================================================================

-Lets take a walk through a typical usage scenario.
+Let's take a walk through a typical usage scenario.
 In this brief scenario it will be shown how to upload an image to the OpenNebula image repository, how to register it in the OpenNebula cloud and perform operations upon it.

 -  **upload\_image**

-Assuming we have a working Gentoo installation residing in an **.img** file, we can upload it into the OpenNebula cloud using the **econe-upload** command:
+Assuming we have a working Gentoo installation residing in an **.img** file, we can upload it into the OpenNebula cloud using the ``econe-upload`` command:

 .. prompt:: bash $ auto